orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 The blocks broken etc. other stats should be displayed on the tools metadata.

 ### 4
 It says &amp; in the Mine & Expand selector the &amp; isnt right.
+On first join the choices of starting a run is spawned behind the player, it should be in front.
+The choices should be further from each other; they're too close and overlap.

 ---